 Think about it this way: affiliate marketing is based on trust and reputation.
 Every single one of your members made a conscious decision to join your membership site; they are loyal fans and followers.
 Who is better qualified to talk about your products or services than your own customers?
 Get them involved.
 They will be more than happy to refer your membership site to friends, family, and clients who might have the same needs or interests as them.
 In return, you give them a commission; it’s a win-win-win situation.

 Now, if you’re quite new to affiliate marketing it might seem incredibly complicated to implement.
-Fret not, if you’re already using the MemberPress plugin you’re in luck.
-MemberPress is one of the only plugins of its type on the market that comes with an affiliate marketing tool, Affiliate Royale, included for free.
+Fret not.
+If you’re already using the MemberPress plugin you’re in luck.
+MemberPress is one of the only plugins of its type on the market that integrates seamlessly with an affiliate marketing tool, Easy Affiliate.

 These are just three examples of great marketing strategies you can use to promote your membership site.
 Of course, you are free to mix and match the marketing strategies that you are most comfortable with and those that match your personal style and brand the closest.